saidulIslam1602/K-Chief-Marine-Automation-Platform/docs/VALIDATION.md

 ## Overview

-The K-Chief Marine Automation Platform uses FluentValidation for comprehensive, type-safe data validation.
+The HMI Marine Automation Platform uses FluentValidation for comprehensive, type-safe data validation.
 This provides a clean separation of validation logic from models and controllers, with support for custom validators, localization, and middleware integration.

 ## Architecture